 Initial appointments are dedicated to assessment and information gathering that I consider to be imperative to providing quality treatment and an appropriate treatment plan.
-These sessions are typically can be between 60 and 90 minutes.
+These sessions are typically between 60 and 90 minutes.
 However, sometimes one session with the patient and/or the parent(s)/caregiver(s) is not enough time, depending on the situation.
 If not, another session will be scheduled.

 Payment is expected at the beginning of each session.

 Be on time

 Please be on time for your appointment.
 Your session will end on time no matter when you arrive.
 However, if after 15 minutes you have not arrived, the session will be cancelled and considered a no-show.
 There is no guarantee that it will be rescheduled that week.

 There is a 24 hour cancellation policy.
 If you cancel less than 24 hours before your appointment, then you will be charged half the amount of the fee for that appointment.
 No further sessions will occur until that fee is paid.
 Any previously scheduled appointment(s) will be forfeited until payment is made.

 If you simply do not show up to an appointment (a no-show), you will be charged the entire amount of the fee for that appointment.
 No further sessions will occur until that fee is paid.
 Any previously scheduled appointment(s) will be forfeited until payment is made.